primate-inc/active_admin_slickr/README.md

 ensuring that you keep the class ```chosen-select```.

+Additionally, you can add the class ```chosen-select chosen-select-ordered``` and your input will save in order which items are selected.
+By default, a multiselect will save in the order of the options within the multi-select.

 With this in place you now have a ready to use multi select that will save an array of book ids.

 Note that if you use an interface like this, you need to handle the case where a book is removed from the database.
 To handle this you could do the following in the Book model: